FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: Experimental Evaluation

 Table~\ref{table:performance} lists mean and standard deviation values of performance and communication overheads over 10 independent trials for each combination of tasks and approaches.
 In each case, ``Data Transmission'' lists the amount of actual data transmission in megabytes and ``Test Accuracy'' evaluates the resulting model performance on the test dataset.

-It can be easily calculated that, without parameter dropout/compression, FedAvg requires around $20,100$ messages to be exchanged between the FL server and the clients, with $100\%$ of the model parameters being transmitted all the time in order to reach model convergence.
-Therefore, it achieves the highest test accuracies in large-scale training cases.
-FedPAQ, FedDropoutAvg and SMAFD exchange fewer messages due to parameter dropout.
-Overall, they achieve low communication overhead, with SMAFD consistently achieving the lowest overhead among them.
+It can be easily calculated that, without parameter dropout/compression, FedAvg required around \num{20100} messages to be exchanged between the FL server and the clients, with $100\%$ of the model parameters being transmitted all the time in order to reach model convergence.
+Therefore, it achieved the highest test accuracies in large-scale training cases.
+FedPAQ, FedDropoutAvg and SMAFD exchanged fewer messages due to parameter dropout.
+Overall, they achieved low communication overhead, with SMAFD consistently achieving the lowest overhead among them.

-Compared to the above approaches,~\methodname{} requires the lowest data transmission to achieve convergence.
-Notably, the communication overhead required by~\methodname{} is $88\%$ lower on average than that required by FedAvg.
-Meanwhile,~\methodname{} achieves the highest or second highest test accuracies, comparable to the performance of FedAvg.
-Overall,~\methodname{} achieves the most advantageous trade-off between communication overhead and test accuracy among all comparison approaches.
+Compared to the above approaches,~\methodname{} required the lowest data transmission to achieve convergence.
+Notably, the communication overhead required by~\methodname{} was $88\%$ lower on average than that required by FedAvg.
+Meanwhile,~\methodname{} achieved the highest or second highest test accuracies, comparable to the performance of FedAvg.
+Overall,~\methodname{} achieved the most advantageous trade-off between communication overhead and test accuracy among all comparison approaches.